aleksa-codes/aleksastojsic/README.md

 - 🌱 I’m currently improving in JavaScript and CSS

-- ⚡ My next goals are: React, NextJS & TypeScript
+- ⚡ My next goals are: React, Next.js & TypeScript

 - 😅 Looking for help from a JavaScript/React Sensei.. feel free to contact me.